Umajin/sample-native-library/README.md

 umajinProcessV2 is the interface for editor/JS to call into the library.

-umajinProcessBinary is the interface for editor/JS to call into the library providing a size and a byte buffer of that size.
+umajinProcessBinary (future release) is the interface for editor/JS to call into the library providing a size and a byte buffer of that size.
 THe buffer is only valid during the call so the library must copy data as necessary in its umajinProcessBinary implementation.

 umajinPoll is called every frame for the library to send data to the project JS, if it has any; ie asynchronous events or responses.

-umajinPollBinary is called every frame for the library to send data to the project JS, if it has any; ie asynchronous events or responses and the library can allocate a buffer via bufferOut and set its size via sizeOut in the callers stack. **NOTE** the library must provide umajinDestroy so that the caller can hand the allocated buffer back to the library for safe release/freeing when the caller is done.
+umajinPollBinary (future release) is called every frame for the library to send data to the project JS, if it has any; ie asynchronous events or responses and the library can allocate a buffer via bufferOut and set its size via sizeOut in the callers stack. **NOTE** the library must provide umajinDestroy so that the caller can hand the allocated buffer back to the library for safe release/freeing when the caller is done.

-umajinDestory is called when the umajin engine has finished with a buffer allocated the library and returned by umajinPollBinary.
+umajinDestory (future release) is called when the umajin engine has finished with a buffer allocated the library and returned by umajinPollBinary.
 The library should free whatever resources allocated at the address passed to umajinDestroy.

+### Per platform considerations.

+- All integer types passed to the umajin... functions by long long should be 64 bit integers for the compiler and language (C/C++/ObjC/Swift).
+- You need to provide for all your own depenencies by dynamic linking.
+- Minimum versions of the target OS must not exceed those provided by the Umajin Editor.
+What those minima are will depend upon the version of the Umajin Editor.

+#### Windows.

+- Minimum: Windows 10.
+- Architectures: x64.

+#### MacOS.

+- Minimum: MacOS 10.13.
+- Architectures: x86_64. arm64 tbd.

+#### iOS.

+- Minimum: iOS 13.
+- Architectures: arm64.

+#### Android (future release).

+- Minimum: Android API level 22.
+- Target: Android API level 30.
+- Architectures: armv7a, armv8a.

 ## Installing the native library
 Once you have created your DLL/Dylib/framework/AAR, place them in the Umajin Project folder as follows: